 Advanced real-time filter by visa, region, value, weather & activity

-Electricity: 230V AC electricity.
+- Electricity: 230V AC electricity.
 Power outlets are both round two-prong sockets (type C and type F).
-Be sure to pack a universal travel adaptor.
 Be sure to carry a universal travel adaptor so you can still use all your electronic devices.
 If you are from a country with 110V as a standard be aware that you will need a voltage converter.

 Search for flights to